brianmwadime/smutchings.github.io/_posts/2015-10-11-writing-for-differing-interests.markdown

 title: Writing For Differing Interests
 date: 2015-10-11 18:43:00
 description: There is a theory about intelligence that takes us away from our common understanding and thoughts on the subject.
+meta-description: There is a theory about intelligence that takes us away from our common understanding and thoughts on the subject.
 ---
 There is a theory about intelligence that takes us away from our common understanding and thoughts on the subject.
 Rather than a general intelligence, the one we like to measure and compare with IQ tests, this theory states that there are 8 or so intelligences, primarily sensory, and that each individual may excel or lag in each of the intelligences individually.
 This is the “[Theory of Multiple Intelligences](https://en.wikipedia.org/wiki/Theory_of_multiple_intelligences)”.